ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/03-csharp-encapsulation-examples.md

 ## Classes

-But what most distinguishes C# is that it is an _object-oriented_ language, and as such, it's primary form of encapsulation is _classes_ and _objects_.
+But what most distinguishes C# is that it is an _object-oriented_ language, and as such, its primary form of encapsulation is _classes_ and _objects_.
 The key idea behind encapsulation in an object-oriented language is that we encapsulate both _state_ and _behavior_ in the class definition.
 Let's explore that idea more deeply in the next section.